eHealthAfrica/Software-Dev-Intern-Test/Task 1/Instructions.md

 4. Open a pull request proposing changes from the branch created in 3 above to be merged to the master branch on your private repo created in 1.
 Your pull request should have a brief description of the code changes you have made.

-### Additional Instructions
-1. Grant read access to your repository to the underlisted email addresses:
-    - samuel.okoroafor@ehealthafrica.org

 ### Resources (that you may find helpful)
 - [Git cheat sheet](https://www.git-tower.com/blog/git-cheat-sheet/)